tuomasme/FitnessTracker/README.md

-(MERN stack) FitnessTracker app with registration and login functions where the user can
+MERN stack Fitness Tracker app with registration and login functions

+Authentication and authorization technique: JSON Web Token State management technique: Redux Toolkit

+Fitness Tracker user can

-- fetch their dated workouts (including exercises, exercise weights, exercise reps) from the database
+- create workouts (including exercises, exercise weights, sets and reps)
-- filter their workouts by name (autocomplete input)
+- view, edit and delete their workouts
-- filter their workouts by type (select element)
+- filter workouts by their name and type
-- add, delete and update their workouts
-- fetch their records from the database
+- create records
-- add, delete and update their records
+- view, edit and delete their records